qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Speed-up rendering
 ..................

 There are some settings that allow you to improve rendering speed.
-Open the |qg| options dialog using :menuselection:`Settings --> Options`, go to the :guilabel:`Rendering` tab and select or deselect the following checkboxes:
+Open the QGIS options dialog using :menuselection:`Settings --> Options`, go to the :guilabel:`Rendering` tab and select or deselect the following checkboxes: